The origin story and people behind…

 Carolyn Dang, Assistant Professor & Cook Fellow in Ethics

-Mark DesJardine, Assistant Professor of Management and Organization
+Mark DesJardine, Former Assistant Professor of Management and Organization

 Dan Guide, Smeal Chaired Professor of Operations & Supply Chain Management